jrnl-org/jrnl/docs/reference-config-file.md

     On Windows, the configuration file is typically found at `%USERPROFILE%\.config\jrnl\jrnl.yaml`.

+You can also find your configuration file location by running:
+`jrnl --list`

 ## Format
 The configuration file is a [YAML](https://yaml.org/) file and can be edited with